 Just as importantly, you can feel the walking love, even with snow on the ground.
 The tourist office offers the world’s best walking leaflet, with details of an extensive year round programme, guided and self-guided, in both German and English, while Vienna in three days includes two self-guided walks to ensure the confused don’t miss anything, plus sights outside the city centre and other basic bits and bobs.

 The regularly updated listing of guided tours includes walks themed around The hare with amber eyes and The Third Man, while self-guided options include walks around the green belt and Haydn and Klimt walks.
 To top it off, 2015 was even Vienna Year of Walking (see Wien zu Fuß), culminating in the Walk21 conference in October, with over 600 delegates from 40 countries.

 We wore out our copy of the modern architecture leaflet, produced in conjunction with Architekturzentrum Wien, whose portfolio includes an architectural scandals tour.
 The Wien Architektur portal has updates on architecture related events in the city and an online tour planner.
 Highlights: Das rote Wien esp Karl Marx Hof, Ernst Mayr’s Hauptbücherei (2003).
-(See Jones the planner for a rather more comprehensive guide.)
+(See Jones the planner for a rather more comprehensive guide, plus new!
+Adrian Yekkes.)

 We had a definite Hundertwasser moment, spending one hour in a driving snow at his municipal waste incineration plant.
 Impressive examples of adaptive reuse include the Wiener Gasometer.
 Sadly we missed Vienna’s famous flak towers.
-Of the six, one, Haus des Meeres, has been in use as an aquarium (with climbing wall attached), since 1957, while another is used by MAK for storage and is open on Sundays.
+Of the six (three pairs), one, Haus des Meeres, has been in use as an aquarium (with climbing wall attached), since 1957, while another is used by MAK for storage.
 One reason to go back!